ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 <img src="/images/wordle/major-leaks-4.jpg" style="max-height:30vh; width:auto;"/>

-Finally, we can deduce that `4` must be in the sixth position.
+Finally, we can deduce `4` must be in the sixth position.
 Initially we only knew the position of `2`, however after applying deductions we learn the exact position of four out of the six secrets!
 If we submit guesses tuned to take advantage of our updated knowledge: